 Pvt.
 Edrow Ford Singletary was born on February 10, 1918, to Clarence P. Singletary and Ada L. Banks-Singletary in Willcox.
 Cochise County, Arizona.
 With his two sisters and two brothers, he grew up in Floyd County, Texas, and graduated high school.
 He was living in Owens, Brown County, Texas, when he registered with Selective Service, on October 16, 1940, and named his father as his next of kin.
 He also gave his address as Route 1 Box 24 Owens, Texas, which was his parents’ home.
 He was drafted into the U.S. Army on March 18, 1941, at Fort Sam Houston, Texas, and sent to Fort Knox, Kentucky, for basic training.

-After completing basic training, he was sent to Camp Polk, Louisiana, where he joined the 753rd Tank Battalion.
-The battalion had been sent to the base, in the late summer of 1941, from Ft.
-Benning, Georgia.
-Although maneuvers were taking place there, the battalion did not take part in them.
-After the maneuvers, the 192nd Tank Battalion, which had taken part in maneuvers, was informed that it was being sent overseas.
+In the late summer of 1941, the 192nd Tank Battalion took part in maneuvers in Louisiana.
+After the maneuvers, the 192nd Tank Battalion was informed that it was being sent overseas.
 Since the battalion was mainly made up of National Guardsmen, those men who were married, 29 years old or older, or whose enlistments in the National Guard were going to end were given the chance to resign from federal service.
-Edrow either volunteered or had his name drawn from a hat to join the battalion and replace a National Guardsman.
+These men were replaced with men from the 753rd Tank Battalion who volunteered or had their names drawn from a hat.

 The decision to send the battalion overseas appeared to have been made well before the maneuvers.
 According to one story, the decision for this move – which had been made on August 15, 1941 – was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of Taiwan which had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.